Connalia/htrec/README.md

 @inproceedings{liagkou-papadatos-2022-htrec,
-    title = "HTREC 2022: "One Rule Based System to rule them all" - Improving the HTR output of Greek papyri and Byzantine manuscripts in simple way", author = "Liagkou, Konstantina  and Papadatos, Emmanouil ", booktitle = "HTREC 2022: Improving the HTR output of Greek papyri and Byzantine manuscripts", month = November,
+    title = "HTREC 2022: "One Rule Based System to rule them all" - Improving the HTR output of Greek papyri and Byzantine manuscripts in simple way", author = "Liagkou, Konstantina  and Papadatos, Emmanouil ", month = November,
     year = "2022",
     address = "Venice, Italy"